modelverseml/ml_clustering/README.md

 - Feature scaling matters: K-Means relies on distance measures, so features with larger scales can dominate the clustering unless data is standardized.
 - Sensitive to noise: High levels of noise in data can reduce clustering quality.

+### Mini Batch K-Means

+Mini-Batch K-Means is a variant of K-Means designed for large datasets.
+The core idea is the same as K-Means, but it updates centroids using small random batches instead of the full dataset, which improves efficiency

+Main differences from standard K-Means:

+- Instead of computing distances for all points in the dataset, it computes distances for a random subset (mini-batch) of points in each iteration.
+- Centroids are updated incrementally based only on the current mini-batch.
+- This allows the algorithm to run faster on very large datasets without sacrificing too much accuracy.
+- It still shares the same disadvantages as K-Means, such as sensitivity to outliers and the assumption of spherical clusters.

+### K-Means++

+K-Means++ is an improved version of the standard K-Means algorithm, designed to choose better initial centroids.
+Proper initialization improves convergence speed and clustering accuracy.

+Key points:
+- The first centroid is chosen randomly from the dataset.
+- Subsequent centroids are chosen probabilistically, with a higher chance for points farther from existing centroids (distance squared is used for weighting).
+- This process continues until all k centroids are initialized.
+[View K-Means implementation](kppmeans.py)
+- After initialization, the algorithm proceeds with standard K-Means steps: assign points to the nearest centroid and update centroids iteratively.
+- K-Means++ reduces the likelihood of poor local minima and often converges faster than random initialization.
+- Disadvantages of K-Means (e.g., sensitivity to outliers, assumption of spherical clusters) still apply.